MicrosoftDocs/learn/learn-pr/student-evangelism/career-get-noticed/includes/6-exercise-resume-building.md

 Creating a strong resume is your principal task as you're seeking an internship.
 A well-prepared resume can land you a job or at least spark enough interest for a company recruiter to reach out to you.

-Before you jump right into creating your resume, though, an interesting question to ask yourself might be, What experiences do I put in it, and how do I describe them?
+Before you jump right into creating your resume, though, an interesting question to ask yourself might be: What experiences do I put in it, and how do I describe them?

 In this exercise, you'll learn how to recall experiences and describe them in various interesting ways.